grz0zrg/fsynth/README.md

 PM synthesis in Fragment work by giving an oscillator index (based on image-height) to the note, this oscillator will be used as a modulator.

-PM synthesis use a high quality low-pass filter (Moog type).
+No filtering is applied.

 Dynamics parameters

 - Red = Amplitude value of the LEFT channel
 - Green = Amplitude value of the RIGHT channel
-- Blue = Moog filter cutoff multiplier; the cutoff is set to the fundamental frequency, 1.0 = cutoff at fundamental frequency
+- Blue = Fractionnal part : Modulator amplitude
-- Alpha = Moog filter resonance [0, 1] & oscillator selection on integral part (0.x, 1.x, 2.x etc), cyclic
+- Alpha = Modulator frequency

 #### Subtractive ([FAS](https://github.com/grz0zrg/fas) only)